 The Trustee has agreed the following rebalancing policy in order to take account of market movements.
 In the event of market movements causing the Matching or Growth portfolios decreasing or increasing by 2% above or below the target allocation (for a given funding position), the Investment Committee will discuss whether to rebalance back to the strategic asset allocation (see Appendix A).
+In the event of the Growth / Matching range being breached there is no requirement to rebalance back within the ranges.

-- 3.6 The strategic benchmark is expected to generate a return consistent with that assumed, by the Scheme Actuary, as part of the Actuarial Valuation. - 3.7 The Trustee has a liability hedging strategy that covers 80% of the liabilities as measured on a Gilts + 0.50% p.a. basis (target liabilities). - 3.8 The Trustee has allowed the use of leverage within the Scheme for hedging purposes as they believe leverage will be at a manageable and sensible level.
+- 3.6 The strategic benchmark is expected to generate a return consistent with that assumed, by the Scheme Actuary, as part of the Actuarial Valuation. - 3.7 The Trustee has a liability hedging strategy that covers 90% of the liabilities as measured on a Gilts + 0.50% p.a. basis (target liabilities). - 3.8 The Trustee has allowed the use of leverage within the Scheme for hedging purposes as they believe leverage will be at a manageable and sensible level.